-10.4.3 SCOPE OF RESPONSIBILITY - The Competitive Standards Committee has three (3) areas of responsibility:
+- 10.4.2 MEETINGS The BC School Sports Competitive Standards Committee will meet as necessary.
+The committee may conduct their meetings by conference call or other means for expediency. - 10.4.3 SCOPE OF RESPONSIBILITY The Competitive Standards Committee has three (3) areas of responsibility: